 In your journey of understanding your business in the digital age, you’ve encountered many different acronyms and terms.
-From PPC, SEO, On page, Analytics and now backlinks.
+From PPC, SEO, On-page, Analytics and now backlinks.

 Backlinks come in many different varieties, some better than others.
-It used to be the case years ago that the more backlinks that pointed to one specific page, the better that page ranked in Google, providing its on page SEO was optimised.
+It used to be the case years ago that the more backlinks that pointed to one specific page, the better that page ranked in Google, providing its on-page SEO was optimised.
 These days search engines like Google have become way more sophisticated and having more backlinks doesn’t always mean you’ll be ranked on top.

 Having strong backlinks is a big factor in how well your webpage ranks.
 That said there are many issues that can cause your website to be stuck no matter how strong and trusted your backlinks are.
 We mentioned ‘anchor text’ at the start of our post.
 If you had too many links with anchor text matching the keyword you want to rank for then that can cause extreme issues.
-Some of these issues you may never know about but an seasoned SEO specialist will be able to troubleshoot and remove potential issues holding your website back.
+Some of these issues you may never know about but a seasoned SEO specialist will be able to troubleshoot and remove potential issues holding your website back.

 We’ll do a deeper dive into backlinks at a later date.